theam/aws-lambda-benchmark/README.md

 or
 `npm install --global artillery`

+### Manual Approach
-and then run a quick test that will perform 10 rps per second during 10 seconds coming from 10 different sources each second
+Run a quick test that will perform 10 rps per second during 10 seconds coming from 10 different sources each second

 `artillery quick --duration 10 --rate 10 -n 1 https://0c9lfg7004.execute-api.us-east-1.amazonaws.com/dev/nodejs-hello`

+### Automated Approach
+Go to the example artillery directory, e.g. `cd examples/hello-world/artillery`

+and then run the following command:

+`slsart invoke -p artillery-test.yml`

+This will trigger a set requests for each of the languages we are currently benchmarking in the `hello-world` example.

 ## Creating a Dashboard using AWS CloudWatch
 AWS CloudWatch is the service where you could find Analytics about your Lambda function.
 Information about execution time, # invocations, # errors or # throttles.
 Go to `AWS CloudWatch` in the AWS Console.